oasis-open/cti-stix-elevator/docs/stix-mappings.rst

-​Mappings from STIX 1.x to STIX 2.x
+Mappings from STIX 1.x to STIX 2.x
 =======================================

 This section outlines the disposition of each property of the top-level objects when converted.